differentialhq/differential/ts-core/docs/README.md

 # Differential SDK

-This is the official Differential SDK for JavaScript.
+This is the official Differential SDK for Typescript.

-Differential allows two or more compute instances to communicate with each other just by calling functions.

-This allows you to easily distribute work across multiple machines, and even across multiple processes on the same machine, without having to worry about the underlying communication logic like building a message queue or setting up a REST API.

 ## Installation